The Ultimate Guide to Your First Trip to Europe

 Planning a first trip to Europe is an exciting endeavor, but it can quickly become overwhelming if you’re not careful.

 How much will this all cost?
-What countries should you go to?
-How should you travel to Europe from place to place?
+What countries should you visit?
+How should you travel between destinations?
 How much time do you want to spend in Europe?
-All these are valid questions, but they can quickly make the planning process stressful.
-So before becoming overwhelmed, take a deep breath and continue forward, one step at a time.
-Here’s a Europe travel guide to help you plan your next trip and you’ll be able to make the most out of your time!
+These are all important questions, but they can quickly make planning traveling to Europe for the first time feel overwhelming.
+Take a deep breath and tackle it step by step.
+Here’s a Europe travel guide to help you make the most of your trip!

-If you’re thinking of traveling to Europe don’t set your itinerary in stone because many things can change along the way.
-Planning a European vacation should be an enjoyable experience!
-The following tips are things to remember as you plan your first trip to Europe.
-These tips are meant to help you maximize your Europe travel time without getting bogged down in the planning process!
+If you’re planning your first trip to Europe, don’t set your itinerary in stone—things can change along the way.
+Planning should be an exciting and enjoyable experience!
+The following essential tips will help you maximize your time and avoid unnecessary stress.

-How to Plan a First Trip to Europe
+The Ultimate Guide to Your First Trip to Europe

 1. Check Visa Requirements

-Most likely, you will need a visa to enter Europe, and it can take time to prepare all necessary documents, schedule an interview, and, if approved, get it in your mail.
-For a few destinations, it can take from 5 to 10 days only, but for the rest, it can take longer.
+Most likely, you’ll need a visa to enter Europe, and it can take time to prepare all the necessary documents, schedule an interview, and receive the approval.
+For some destinations, it may take 5 to 10 days, but for others, it can take longer.

-Therefore, it is better to start getting this information as early as possible if you plan to visit Europe.
+Therefore, it’s best to start the visa process as early as possible if you plan to visit Europe.

-Before you go get it, you will need to make a reservation for your hostels/hotels, tickets, and buy travel insurance (you won’t be able to travel without that).
-Your trip itinerary is important not only for you but also as a checkpoint in your visa process.
-If you are traveling with a family member, make sure they match the visa requirements as well.
+Before you go, you’ll need to make reservations for your hostels or hotels, book tickets, and purchase travel insurance (you won’t be able to travel without it).
+Your trip itinerary is important not only for you but also for the visa process.
+If you’re traveling with a family member, ensure they meet the visa requirements as well.

 Tip and a requirement: DO NOT MAKE A PERMANENT RESERVATION BEFORE YOU APPROVED FOR VISA.

-There are lots of companies that offer temporary reservations specifically when applying for a visa.
-But, unfortunately, they still charge you a small fee, which is not refundable.
+Many companies offer temporary reservations specifically when applying for a visa.
+But, unfortunately, they still charge a small fee, which is non-refundable.

 Salzburg, Austria

-Trains are a great way to get around in Europe and you can use them nationally and internationally.
-Popular destinations in Europe such as major cities, are connected by trains and buses perfectly and train travel in Europe is very popular.
+Trains are a great way to travel in Europe, and you can use them nationally and internationally.
+Popular destinations, such as major cities, are perfectly connected by trains and buses, and train travel in Europe is very popular.

 Don’t underestimate the travel time between cities.
 Here is a list of things to study before your trip.
 By doing so, you will be able to maximize your time and money while abroad: